Linda Yueh: Career

 Yueh has been a corporate lawyer at Paul, Weiss, Rifkind, Wharton & Garrison and a resident in New York City, Beijing, and Hong Kong.

 Yueh was previously a non-executive director of two FTSE-listed companies, a board member of London & Partners, the official promotion agency of London, and an adviser to the British Chambers of Commerce.
 Yueh is currently a non-executive director at Rentokil Initial; she has held this role since November 2017.

 Yueh is an external trustee of the Coutts Foundation and also on the advisory board of the Official Monetary and Financial Institutions Forum.
 She serves on the supervisory Policy Committee of the Centre for Economic Performance at the London School of Economics.
 She is also the Chair of the Royal Commonwealth Society and Malaria No More UK.

 In September 2020, Yueh was named an advisor to the British Board of Trade.

 She was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to economics.

 She was made a Fellow of the Royal Economic Society in May 2025.

+In March 2026, Yueh began a four year term as chair of The Royal Parks.